mahmoud-joumaa/obsidian-to-excel-basic-daily-notes-parser/README.md

 - [Obsidian](https://obsidian.md/)
 - [Python](https://www.python.org/)
-	- The [XlsWriter](https://pypi.org/project/XlsxWriter/) package stated in the `requirements.txt` file.
+	- The [XlsxWriter](https://pypi.org/project/XlsxWriter/) package stated in the `requirements.txt` file.

 - To install Python, head over to [https://www.python.org/](https://www.python.org/) and follow the instructions on the website.
 > [!Important]
 > Ensure Python is added to the Path while downloading
-- To install [XlsWriter](https://pypi.org/project/XlsxWriter/), run `python -m pip install xlswriter` in the terminal.
+- To install [XlsxWriter](https://pypi.org/project/XlsxWriter/), run `python -m pip install xlsxwriter` in the terminal.
 > [!Tip]
 > It may be worth looking into Python virtual environments (venv) if you're starting to have a lot of dependencies downloaded globally.